-Our first main finding is that a finite effective BLBQ interaction can be induced purely from nearest-neighbour antiferromagnetic interactions by placing pairs of spin-1/2 spacers between two spin-1 sites as depicted in Fig.~\ref{fig:fig1} (b).
-The BLBQ parameter $\beta$ is controlled by the ratio $r=J_2/J_3$ of the coupling constant $J_2$ between spin-1 and spin-1/2 to the coupling $J_3$ between the spin-1/2 spacer sites.
+Our first main finding is that a finite effective BLBQ interaction can be induced purely from nearest-neighbor antiferromagnetic interactions by placing pairs of spin-1/2 spacers between two spin-1 sites as depicted in Fig.~\ref{fig:fig1} (b).
+The BLBQ parameter $\beta$ is controlled by the ratio $r=J_2/J_3$ of the coupling constant $J_2$, between spin-1 and spin-1/2, to the coupling $J_3$, between the spin-1/2 spacer sites.
 For small ratios $r$, the spacer pairs are locked in a singlet state.
 The effective BLBQ interaction is understood in this regime as mediated by fourth-order perturbative virtual excitations of spacer triplet states, suggesting large ratios are required to approach the AKLT limit.
-However, at larger ratios the virtual excitations become real and a quantum phase transition occurs to a novel quantum phase (depicted at the bottom of Fig.~\ref{fig:fig1}(c), which resembles the conventional Haldane phase as the quasiparticles at the edges as well as hidden antiferromagnetic long-range order persist.
-Across the phase transition, no discontinuity is observed in the gap, in the string order parameter (SOP), nor in the entanglement spectrum at cuts between spin-1 and spin-1/2.
-Instead, a continuous phase transition from single to quadruple degeneracy is observed in the entanglement spectrum at cuts between the spacer spins.

-A second key finding is motivated by recent experimental realisations for spin-1 chains and spin-1/2 chains formed by nanographene flakes grown with a precise carbon atom number using bottom up techniques\cite{FaselNaturespinchain,zhao2024tunable,Fu2025,yuan,Su2025spinonehalf,Sun2025OnSurfacespinonehalf}.
-The total spin of a nanographene flake is related to its number of atoms \cite{Rossier2007,GuccluPRL2009,Potasz2010ZeroEnergy,potasz2012} and is protected by Lieb's theorem\cite{LiebTheorems}.
-In Ref.~\onlinecite{FaselNaturespinchain}, scanning tunnelling microscopy provided experimental evidence of edge states from the Haldane phase in spin-1 chains of nanographene flakes, presumably close to the Heisenberg point $\beta\approx 0$.
-Using detailed atomistic modelling, here, we predict that 22-atom nanographenes separated by spacers of pairs of 13-atom nanographenes (see Fig.~\ref{fig:fig1}(a)) provide antiferromagnetic interactions of precisely the right ratio to realise the ALKT state -- large enough to induce an effective $\beta\approx -1/3$ yet small enough to avoid the transition to the phase where spacer triplet states play an active role.
-Thus, nanographene realisations of the ALKT state with high fidelity seem feasible with state-of-the-art technology.
+A second key finding is motivated by recent experimental realizations for spin-1 chains and spin-1/2 chains formed by nanographene flakes grown with a precise carbon atom number using bottom up techniques \cite{FaselNaturespinchain,zhao2024tunable,Fu2025,yuan,Su2025spinonehalf,Sun2025OnSurfacespinonehalf}.
+The total spin of a nanographene flake is related to its number of atoms \cite{Rossier2007,GuccluPRL2009,Potasz2010ZeroEnergy,potasz2012} and is protected by Lieb's theorem \cite{LiebTheorems}.
+In Ref.~\onlinecite{FaselNaturespinchain}, scanning tunneling microscopy provided experimental evidence of edge states from the Haldane phase in spin-1 chains of nanographene flakes, presumably close to the Heisenberg point $\beta\approx 0$.
+Using detailed atomistic modeling, here, we predict that 22-atom nanographenes separated by spacers of pairs of 13-atom nanographenes (see Fig.~\ref{fig:fig1}(a)) provide antiferromagnetic interactions of precisely the right ratio to realize the AKLT state — large enough to induce an effective $\beta\approx -1/3$.
+Thus, nanographene realizations of the AKLT state with high fidelity seem feasible with state-of-the-art technology.